wyatt8740/neudist/README.md

 profiles, it seems.
 So I have made XYZ cLUT + Matrix the default (`--algorithm X`).
 For the Argyll default, do `--algorithm l`.
 New firefox (tested on 89) seems to handle it alright.

+* While it works very nicely for doing calibration, profiling, and profile creation in one swoop (probably the most common use case), attempting to use it to skip some steps may not work as nicely as I would like for it to.
+This functionality is currently documented so that I might fix it some day, but if you want to do something like creating multiple profiles from a single measurement session you may be better off reading the logs to find out what arguments to pass to the Argyll CMS command line tools directly.